-Roeloff (Ralph) Jacobus Boëttger Chief Executive Officer Sappi board committee memberships Sustainability Committee Age: 50 Attends meetings of all other board committees by invitation Qualifications: BAcc Hons, CA (SA) Nationality: South African Appointed: July 2007 Skills, expertise and experience At the age of 34 he was appointed chief executive officer of Safair and the next year appointed to the executive committee of Safmarine Limited.
-From 1998 until July 2007 he was with Imperial Holdings when Imperial acquired Safair.
+Social, Ethics, Transformation and Sustainability Committee.
+Attends meetings of all other board committees by invitation.

+At the age of 34 he was appointed chief executive officer of Safair and the next year appointed to the executive committee of Safmarine Limited.
+From 1998 until July 2007, he was with Imperial Holdings when Imperial acquired Safair.
 From 2002, he was an executive director of Imperial Holdings with responsibility for their local and international logistics operations, the aviation division and the heavy commercial vehicle distribution operations.
 His field of responsibility encompassed businesses operating in southern Africa, numerous European countries, the Middle East and Asia.
 He is well versed in managing an operation with diverse cultures.

-Mark Richard Thompson Chief Financial Officer Sappi board committee memberships Attends Audit Committee meetings by invitation Age : 59 Skills, expertise and experience Qualifications : BCom, BAcc, LLB, CA (SA) Mr Thompson joined Sappi in 1999 as group corporate counsel and was appointed to his present position in August Nationality: South African2006.
-Prior to joining Sappi, he was group treasur American, managing director of Discount House Appointed: August 2006 Bank and prior to that head of the corporate finance division of Mr. Thompson retires in August 2012.
-Central Merchant Bank.
+Expected to attend Audit Committee meetings by invitation.